GluuFederation/docs-ce-prod/3.0.2/source/integration/saas/aws.md

 # Amazon AWS SSO with Gluu Server

-This doc will guide you on how to setup Gluu to be your identity provider (IDP) to access the Amazon Web Services (AWS) webconsole.
-By using Gluu as your IDP you can bypass the process of creating user accounts directly in AWS.
+This doc will guide you on how to setup a Gluu Server as your identity provider (IDP) for access to the Amazon Web Services (AWS) webconsole.
+By using a Gluu Server as your IDP you can bypass the process of creating user accounts directly in AWS.

-Rather then hard coding access with username and passwords, or access keys and secret keys, using a Gluu Server allows you to manage access based on LDAP groups within your enterprise environment.
+Instead of hard coding access with username and passwords, or access keys and secret keys, using a Gluu Server allows you to manage access based on LDAP groups within your enterprise environment.

 ## Requirements

- - A Gluu Server with Shibboleth installed;
+ - A Gluu Server with the Shibboleth IDP installed;
  - An AWS account with administrative privilege.

 ## AWS Configuration

 Log into the AWS Management Console.
-Search for 'IAM' module.
-From 'IAM' module, we need to move forward.
+Find and navigate to the IAM module.

 ### Create Identity Provider
-First you need to get the Shibboleth meta data file from your Gluu installation, which can be found by navigating to the following URL: `https://<hostname>/idp/shibboleth`.
-With that file you can create an IDP in your AWS account.
+First you need to get the Shibboleth metadata file from your Gluu installation, which can be found by navigating to the following URL: `https://<hostname>/idp/shibboleth`.
+With that file you can create an IDP in your AWS account using the following steps:

  - Click on 'Create Provider'
  - Provider Type: 'SAML'
- - Provider Name: Anything you prefer.
+ - Provider Name: Anything you prefer, e.g. `ACME IDP`.
- - Metadata Documentation: Upload the XML metadata of your Gluu Server
+ - Metadata Documentation: Upload the XML metadata file you just downloaded.
  - Verify Provider Information
  - Create